OpenPodcastAPI/api-specs/docs/subscriptions/update.md

 ## Server-side behavior

-On receipt of a PATH request for a subscription, the server must fo the following:
+On receipt of a PATCH request for a subscription, the server must fo the following:

 1. If the request contains a `new_feed_url` parameter:
    1. Update the subscription entry's `feed_url` field to the new value